-One in four Americans drinks at least one alcoholic beverage each and every week, and 12 percent of these drinkers have one or more drinks of alcohol each and every day.
-This is a staggering amount of alcohol swilling through our country, and while many people seem capable of handling their consumption with no ill effects whatsoever, many people find it hard to control their habits, when it comes to drinking.
-In fact, according to the National Institute of Alcohol Abuse and Alcoholism, one American adult in 12 is considered an alcoholic or an alcohol abuser.
-These people cannot control how much they drink, and their lives might revolve around the use and abuse of the substance.
+One in four Americans drink at least one alcoholic beverage each and every week, and 12 percent of them have one or more drinks of alcohol each day.2 While many people handle regular, small consumption without ill effects, many people find it hard to control their habits.
+In fact, according to the National Institute of Alcohol Abuse and Alcoholism, one American adult in 12 is an alcoholic or an alcohol abuser.People with an alcohol use disorder cannot control how much they drink, and their lives revolve around alcohol use.3

-- Heart damage
+- Organ damage

 - Blood-borne pathogens

 Death rates due to heroin may rise further as communities deal with the unintended consequences of trying to limit heroin’s impact on a community.
 For example, people who abuse heroin often use needles, and many states limit the sale of needles in order to discourage people from using heroin.
 Unfortunately, when needle supplies are scarce, people share needles and then rates of infections rise.
 Minnesota experienced this firsthand, when 32 people were newly diagnosed with Hepatitis C in 2012 alone.9 Experts there blamed the infection’s rise on heroin use, claiming the real number of infected people could be higher because only people with symptoms usually get tested.